pynvme/pynvme/README.md

 ```
 The extension pynvme-console gives realtime device status and cmdlog of every qpair in vscode's tree-views and (read-only) editors.

-Before start vscode, modify .vscode/settings.json with correct pcie address (bus:device.function, which can be found by lspci shell command) of your DUT device.
+Before start vscode, modify .vscode/settings.json with the correct pcie address (bus:device.function, which can be found by lspci shell command) of your DUT device.
 ```shell
 lspci
 # 01:00.0 Non-Volatile memory controller: Lite-On Technology Corporation Device 2300 (rev 01)